pooyaww/Xilinx_HLS_Snippets/README.md

     AXI-Streaming interface between HW modules (IPs).
 It is possoble either by generic HDL codding or by TCL coding between IPs.

 11. - [ ] caling hls_top from llvm for *host <-> C-simulation* interface
-    - using rpo on cfg and replacing the first HLS module. (the problem of side-effect shoudl be taken into account)
+    - using RPO on cfg and replacing the first HLS module. (the problem of side-effect shoudl be taken into account)
+12. - [ ] Discuss the problem of ordering in test_single_kernel code (an array which can be manipulated both in single and other kernels)
-12. - [ ] Adding OpenCL backend for Xilinx FPGA
+13. - [ ] Adding OpenCL backend for Xilinx FPGA
     - hls -> intel or xilinx
     - opencl -> intel or xilinx,the required [code for Xilinx](https://github.com/Xilinx/SDSoC_Examples/tree/master/ocl/getting_started) is similar to Intel Fpga OpenCL but with different pragmas.